Berkeley Adult School: Key Rights in the BFT/BUSD Collective Bargaining Agreement

 Q: How and when do I sign up for cash-in-lieu benefits?

-If you are a current BUSD employee on BUSD medical benefits, you can switch to CIL during the Open Enrollment period in October by going in person to the BUSD Benefits office.
+If you are a current BUSD employee on BUSD medical benefits, you can switch to CIL during the Open Enrollment period in September by going in person to the BUSD Benefits office or to the BUSD Benefits Fair.
 Be sure to keep a copy of your Enrollment Change form.
-The deadline to sign up for CIL is always October 30th.

 NOTE: Every eligible BAS teacher should be on BUSD medical benefits OR receiving cash-in-lieu benefits.